-With the hazy conditions across the Front Range increasing over the Labor Day weekend, UCHealth experts today discuss possible health risks and precautions people may want to take.
+When hazy conditions worsen along the Front Range, UCHealth experts warn residents about potential health risks and share precautions people may want to take.

-On Sept.
-3, the Colorado Department of Public Health and Environment (CDPHE) issued an “action day alert” starting at 4 p.m. for the Front Range urban corridor from El Paso County north to Larimer and Weld counties as ozone and fine particulate concentrations were expected to reach unhealthy ranges (101-150 Air Quality Index) for the “sensitive group” category.
+On these worsening days, the Colorado Department of Public Health and Environment (CDPHE) may issue an “action day alert” for areas of the Front Range because ozone and fine particulate concentrations can reach unhealthy ranges (101-150 Air Quality Index) for the “sensitive group” category.
 This group includes people with heart or lung disease, older adults and children.
-The alert continued into Labor Day with AQI reaching 145 by noon, according to the CDPHE.

 Signs you may be having problems:

-“Certainly any significant coughing or increased difficulty breathing – feeling like you can’t get enough air – you should definitely seek medical attention,” she said.
+“Certainly any significant coughing or increased difficulty breathing – feeling like you can’t get enough air – you should definitely seek medical attention,” he said.

-People without underlying heart and lung conditions are safe to be outside at this time, Bull added.
+People without underlying heart and lung conditions are safe to be outside at this time, Bull said.

 “They’ll probably notice the difference, such as burning in the eyes, nose or upper respiratory track, but shouldn’t be concerned with short-term exposure.
 If you have an underlying lung, heart or respiratory public, that were you can get into trouble.”